-Students will be assigned a Phillips student email account hosted by Office365 in order to facilitate seminary communication.
+Students will be assigned a Phillips student email account hosted by Office 365 in order to facilitate seminary communication.
 This will be the only email address used by Phillips faculty and staff; thus, students should check it often and regularly for coursework, student affairs, and other official communication from Phillips.
 If students encounter technical difficulties with this email account, they should contact the student help desk helpdesk@ptstulsa.edu.
+Please note: Security prevents forwarding your Phillips email account to a private email account.